Why You Need a Website

-This is a difficult post to write because it seems so intuitive to me.
-But I realize not everyone thinks or uses technology or even runs a business the same way.
+As web designers, we often forget that not everyone uses technology or runs a business the same way.
 So let’s talk about the value of websites.

 1. Websites Give You Credibility

-I hate that this is my number one reason but it really is.
-It’s not compelling, it’s not a promise of guaranteed clients, or even guaranteed interaction from potential customers.
+We hate that this is our number one reason but it really is.
+It’s not compelling, it’s not a promise of guaranteed clients or even guaranteed interaction from potential customers.
 But you still need to look like a legitimate business.
 And, these days, that involves a website and at least one social media page — preferably Facebook.

 - Phone Numbers

 Outside of that basic contact information, almost every website will NEED a services or products page, an about page, and a contact form.
 After the home pages and the services page, we see about pages getting the most traffic.
 For many customers, the about page is the final tipping point of converting.
 This means they liked what they saw about your services and now they want to know who you are and why they should choose you.
 Give them something compelling to help them make that decision!
 If you want ideas for what to write on your website pages, check out our other article on website content.

 For many of us, especially lately, the first place we think of when building or engaging with a community is social media.
 But if you blog, your website can be a great resource as well.
 Blogging is good for SEO and it’s also a great tool to get customers returning to your website regularly to read your new content.

 Mere-exposure effect.
 What this means is that the more often you come into contact with something (a person, business, concept) the more you like it.
 In this case, familiarity breeds comfort rather than contempt.

 Have you ever felt overwhelmed when researching a product to buy and ended up choosing a familiar-sounding brand?
 We have.